 A while back I saw some newspaper mâché beads over at We Are That Family.
 That got me intrigued and excited!
 I love beautiful things made out of seemingly worthless materials.
 A google hit came up with very few tutorials on how to make newspaper mâché beads and then ones I found one, I didn’t like – mainly for two reasons: they used PVC glue and the used drills!
 Far too complicated for me.
 Plus I am not too handy with drills.

 So I decided to have a go myself.
 I used homemade mâché paste made from flour and water.
-Check out my recipe here.
+Use our easy peasy guide to how to make paper mache from flour – inexpensive, environmentally friendly and quick!

 I think my result is pretty good, but I think if you have a little more time you can do even better!
 Also, these are a little on trickier side, so you will need patience and maybe do these with slightly older children?
 The more you do, the easier it gets!